docker/docs/machine/get-started-cloud.md

 ## Adding a host without a driver

 You can register an already existing docker host by passing the daemon url.
-With that, you can have the same workflow than an host provisioned by docker-machine
+With that, you can have the same workflow as on a host provisioned by docker-machine

     $ docker-machine create --driver none --url=tcp://50.134.234.20:2376 custombox
     $ docker-machine ls